Essential Baby TOG Guide to Keeping Your Baby Warm or Cool

 3.5 TOG: Below 17°C (Cold)

 This chart is a helpful reference, especially in India's diverse climate, where room temperatures can significantly vary depending on your location and season.
+If your room temperature changes during the night, choose the safer side, then use a light vest or remove a layer.
+This is where the TOG temperature guide saves the day.

-What Should A Baby Wear to Sleep?
+What Should a Baby Wear to Sleep?

+Want it fuss-free?
+The Nintara Baby sleep products are made with soft, breathable fabrics that suit our climates and pair nicely with this TOG rating guide.
 Have you checked our collection of Nintara Baby Sleep Sacks?
 You will find just what you are looking for!

-Essential Tips
+Essential Tips - TOG guide

 Newborns are very sensitive to their surroundings, especially when it comes to temperature.
 Their ability to regulate body heat is underdeveloped, which makes maintaining the right room temperature critical for their health and comfort.
 Here are some tips that will help you understand your little one’s body temperature better: